 I have worked extensively with children who struggle with reading.
-What I learned is that if there is a gap in understanding, that gap might as well be a mile wide because of how effectively it stops the child from progressing.
+What I have learned is that if there is a gap in understanding, it might as well be a mile wide because of how effectively it stops the child from progressing.
 If the struggling child is in kindergarten, adults tend to not worry too much because they think surely with more repetition, the child will begin to catch on and all will be well.

 If you have a child that finds it hard to relate number name to symbol, create a visual out of the number so there is a memory prompt embedded in it.
 In Right-Brained Addition & Subtraction you will find stylized numbers and a song with body motions to teach them, which makes it easy for even toddlers to learn their numbers.
 I discovered by accident that some younger siblings of preschoolers could locate a number on demand because they had overheard us singing the number song and talking about the stylized picture of the numbers.
-WOW!
 While I am not a proponent of urging younger and younger children to count and read, my point is that visual tools are nearly magical for conveying learning effortlessly.

 Our image for number 8 is the snowman.
 The child can learn that 8 is the snowman who ate a carrot.
 At first, in order to recall the name of that symbol, the child might call the number “snowman.”
 But be patient.
 It won’t be long before the visual fades and your child will just see an 8 and will say “eight.”
 Using the visuals just makes learning effortless.
-Visual learning IS effortless.
+Visual learning is effortless.

 Teaching Sight Words